remlapmot/remlapmot.github.io/content/post/2025-03-08-amend-commit-messages/index.en.md

 in the terminal for us.
 This is all covered in the [GitHub documentation](https://docs.github.com/en/pull-requests/committing-changes-to-your-project/creating-and-editing-commits/changing-a-commit-message).

 However, what if the commit is not the most recent.
 If your commits after your target commit don't touch the same lines in the same file/s you could reorder your commits such that your target commit is the most recent and then right click and _Amend Commit..._ again.
-However, what if you can't easily or don't want to reorder your commits.
-The proper answer is to perform an interactive rebase, however, I have a simple trick in GitHub Desktop to avoid this.
+However, what if you can't easily or don't want to reorder your commits?
+At this point you might start questioning your life choices; how did I end up using the same tools as the Linux kernel developers!
+Anyway, the proper answer is to perform an interactive rebase, but that is relatively advanced and not without stress.
+Luckily I have a simple trick in GitHub Desktop to achieve our goal without performing an interactive rebase.

 ## The trick: squashing an empty commit onto the target commit